mfcovington/Log-Reproducible/README.md

 #### Inconsistencies between current and archived conditions

-When reproducing an archived analysis, warnings will be issued if the current Perl- or git-related info fails to match that of the archive.
+When reproducing an archived analysis, warnings will be issued if the current Perl- or Git-related info fails to match that of the archive.
 Such inconsistencies are potential indicators that an archived analysis will not be reproduced in a faithful manner.

 After the warnings have been displayed, there is a prompt for whether to continue reproducing the archived analysis.
 If the user chooses to continue, all warnings will be logged in the new archive.